 - a) At center of each cul-de-sac - b) At point of curvature on all horizontal curves - c) At point of tangency on all horizontal curves - d) On the roadway centerline at the end of every plat.

 Monument pins with cases shall be installed at these locations in accordance with the City's Standard Plans.

-These specifications apply to all rehabilitation maintenance and capital work.
+These specifications apply to all preservation and reconstruction work.